 Incorporated Engineers (IEng) manage and maintain applications of current and developing technology, and are involved with design, development, manufacture, construction, and inspection.
 Those with IEng perform vital roles, and have influence within industry.
 IEng is generally assessed through qualifications which demonstrate your underpinning knowledge and understanding of the Engineering Council requirements for the qualification, but there are also alternative routes.

-Qualification route: An accredited degree in engineering or technology, alternatively HNC/D plus appropriate further learning (or equivalent)
+Qualification route: An accredited degree in engineering or technology, alternatively HNC/D plus appropriate further learning (or equivalent), or

-Technical report route: Gain IEng by producing an in-depth technical report of a project or theory, which demonstrates your ability to work at IEng level
+Technical Report Option (TRO): Gain IEng by producing an in-depth technical report of a project or theory, which demonstrates your ability to work at IEng level